Changing the tempo in Garageband is as easy walking and chewing bubble gum.

 6) Now, drag and drop the line created to your desired tempo, and you can turn off the ‘Tempo Track.’

-It functions a little bit different than the yellow Automation lines, but it still works perfectly, nonetheless.
+It functions a little bit different than the yellow Automation lines which I explored more in-depth in my automation tutorial, but it still works perfectly, nonetheless.

 *Unfortunately, you can’t adjust the tempo by decimal places in the same way that you can with volume automation.
 Although, minuscule changes in tempo aren’t particularly useful anyway.